jhoodsmith/simple_log_counter/README.md

 parameter.

-Using exiting command-line tools, the non-unique version of this task for counting visit to a given web page could be solved like so:
+Using exiting command-line tools, the non-unique version of this task for counting visits to a given web page could be solved like so:

 	$ cat webserver.log | grep /home | sort | wc -l